E-9 Visa in Korea: The EPS Worker's Practical Guide

 - Nepal (네팔), Myanmar (미얀마), Timor-Leste (동티모르), Laos (라오스)

 Eligible industries are manufacturing, construction, agriculture and livestock, fisheries, shipbuilding, and parts of services.
-Restaurants, hotels, and condominiums were added to the services list from 2024, with an initial 4,490 slots.
-A domestic services pilot for childcare and housekeeping is open to Philippine and Indonesian workers only.
+Restaurants, hotels, and condominiums were added to the services list from 2024, starting with an initial pilot allocation.
+A domestic services pilot used Philippine workers for childcare and childcare-related household tasks; the government later said it would not pursue a main project or additional domestic-manager intake, while extending existing workers' activity period under E-9-like measures.

 The E-9 application starts in your home country and ends with an orientation inside Korea.
 The whole process can take several months, so start early.
-Here is what happens in order.
 Each step is handled by either your sending agency or HRD Korea, not by a Korean employer.
 You do not need to know a Korean employer before you begin.

 - Confirm eligibility.
-Check that your nationality and your target industry are on the MOU list at HRD Korea.
+Check that your nationality and your target industry are on the MOU list at the EPS portal.

 - Register with your sending agency.
 DOLAB in Vietnam, POEA/DMWF in the Philippines, BOE in Nepal, BOESL in Bangladesh.
-Sending agencies are listed on the EPS portal, which is available in 16 languages.
+Sending agencies are listed on the EPS portal, which is available in multiple languages.

 - Take any supplementary skill test.
 Manufacturing and agriculture may require an additional assessment.
 Scores affect your ranking on the roster.